ljohnagan/SotDQ/README.md

 In addition, you can use a holy symbol as a spellcasting focus for any spell you cast that uses the spellcasting ability you choose when you select this feat.

+## Fated Leader

+Prerequisite: 1st level, Dragonlance Campaign, Cha 13+ You are fated to become a leader among those who fight in the conflict that surrounds you.
+You gain the following benefits:

+Persuasive.
+Gain Proficiency in the Persuasion skill.
+If you already have proficiency in Persuasion, you gain Expertise in it.

+Inspiring Words.
+After you finish a Short Rest or Long Rest, you can say a few inspiring words and grant Inspiration to allies who can hear you.
+The number of allies you can affect in this way equals your Proficiency Bonus.

+## Fated Mentor

+Prerequisite: 1st level, Dragonlance Campaign, Wis 13+

+You are fated to guide and help shape your allies into the heroes you know they can become.
+You gain the following benefits:

+Insightful.
+Gain Proficiency in the Insight skill.
+If you already have proficiency in Insight, you gain Expertise in it.

+Mentor's Guidance.
+When you give up your inspiration to give another character inspiration and they use that inspiration on their next roll,mm their inspiration is not expended if the resultant roll fails.
+You must have inspiration to use this ability, and you can do this a number of times equal to your proficiency bonus.
+You regain all expended uses when you finish a long rest.

+## Fated Sage

+Prerequisite: 1st level, Dragonlance Campaign, Int  13+

+You are fated to unlock the secrets of the past to help shape the present and future.
+You gain the following benefits:

+Ancient Lore.
+Gain Proficiency in the History skill.
+If you already have proficiency in History, you gain Expertise in it.

+Reliable Knowledge.
+When you make an Intelligence (History) check and roll a 9 or lower on the d20, you can treat the roll as a 10.
+You can do this a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Long Rest/

 ## Initiate of High Sorcery